 Since 2006, Jones and his associates have been engaged in a widely-reported search to determine what Dr Ruddock found and where she found it.
 The published results of their work can be found below – much of which is available for free – as well as well as information on papers presented by project members.
 In May 2011 the project received a significant boost, following a major donation from a Canadian benefactor, part of which is being used to fund a Schools Group, to introduce the projects research to Bristol primary and secondary schools.

 Since 2009, the Cabot Project's work has concentrated on the following areas.
-Dr Evan Jones and his research partner, Margaret Condon, have been finding out more about Ruddock's claims and sources, while, at the same time, they have been conducting more general investigations in the English archives.
-These include: The National Archives, the British Library, the London Metropolitan Archives, the Bristol Record Office, Gloucestershire Archives and Southampton Archives.
+Dr Evan Jones and his research partner, Margaret Condon, have been finding out more about Ruddock's claims and sources, while, at the same time, they have been conducting more general investigations in English and foreign archives.
+These include: The National Archives, the British Library, the London Metropolitan Archives, the Bristol Record Office, Gloucestershire Archives, Southampton Archives and Archives départementales de la Gironde.
 They have recently completed an article about the Bristol merchant, William Weston, who, it has now become clear, was the first Englishman to lead an expedition to North America (1499).
 They have also found out much about other aspects of the Bristol voyages, including information that supports Dr Ruddock's claim that Cabot returned to England in the Spring of 1500.

 Following discoveries made by Jones and Condon in the summer of 2010, Dr Francesco Guidi Bruscoli (University of Florence / Queen Mary, London) has joined the project as a research partner.
 In October 2010 he located documents that confirm that Cabot was, as Ruddock claimed, financed by an Italian bank in London.
 Dr Guidi Bruscoli's discoveries include the location of a 1496 loan made to 'Giovanni Chabotte viniziano' (John Cabot, Venetian) to undertake his exploration voyages.
 An article on this subject has now been published by Historical Research.